01joja/project-mirror-E7020E/presentation.md

 ## Issues

 - The PCB needs a few tweaks.
-  - The footprint for the "Överspännings skydd?
-Vad heter det igentligen?" needs to change.
+  - The footprint for the ESD-protection needs to change.
 Right now it dose not fit.
   - The footprints for the 3.3V and 1.9 converter should be changed to fit hand soldering.
 Right now they are troublesome to hand solder.
   - The footprint for the clock could be a little bit smaller.
 Right now it takes up too much space.
   -